jichaojoyce/Dog-Breed-Classifier/README.md

 * Machine Learning Libraries: sklearn.datasets, keras, numpy, glob, random, cv2, PIL, extract_bottleneck_features
 * Database Libraqries: tqdm
 * Web App and Data Visualization: matplotlib.pyplot

+You also need to download the 'bottleneck_features'.

+[VGG-16 bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogVGG16Data.npz) for the dog dataset.
+Place it in the repo, at location `path/to/dog-project/bottleneck_features`.

 <a name="installing"></a>
 ### Installing
 Clone this GIT repository: